Back to Resources

 The Expen$ive Cost of Failure

-Adobe forecasts that $210 billion is at stake during this holiday season with the period of Thanksgiving and Cyber Monday accounting for $35 billion of that.
-Cyber Monday alone is predicted to bring in $11 billion with Black Friday coming in close behind at $2 billion.
-With data like that we could extrapolate further to see the potential fiscal impact of being down an hour.
-An ambitious data nut could probably break it down to the minute.
-Suffice it to say, on the two days of the year when $20 billion are at stake, you probably don’t want your servers to crash.
+Adobe forecasts that $221.8 billion is at stake during this holiday season, with the period of Thanksgiving and Cyber Monday accounting for $37.2 billion of that.
+Cyber Monday alone was predicted to bring in $12 billion, with Black Friday coming in close behind at $9.6 billion.
+Suffice it to say, on the two days of the year when $21.6 billion are at stake, you probably don’t want your servers to crash.

-If we look at a Total Addressable Market over these two days as $20 billion, we can divide by 48 to see that this number shrinks to $417 million.
-For every hour that you are down, consumers are spending $417 million and you are receiving no slice of the pie.
-For every minute you are down, consumers are spending $7 million and once again you are seeing none.
-Mid-tier retailers only get a small percentage of that revenue anyway, but a giant like Amazon is looking at an actual revenue loss of millions of dollars for every minute they are down.
+If we divide that number by 48, we see that $450 million is spent by consumers every hour of the season.
+For every hour that you are down, you receive no slice of that pie.
+For every minute you are down, you see none of the $7.5 million consumers spend per hour.
+Mid-tier retailers only get a small percentage of that revenue anyway, but a giant like Amazon is looking at an actual revenue loss of millions of dollars in the same situation.

-Speaking more broadly, IDC estimated a few years ago that an outage among Fortune 1000 organizations is $100,000 per hour.
-Historically, the average cost of outages among these organizations falls between $1.25 billion and $2.5 billion annually, a number that has certainly increased with the rapid growth of eCommerce.
-Imagine being the Director of QA and telling your CEO that a 10-minute outage cost your company 7 figures–truly a black Friday indeed.
+Speaking more broadly, IDC estimated a few years ago that an outage among Fortune 1000 organizations costs $100,000 per hour.
+Historically, the average cost of outages among these organizations falls between $1.25 billion and $2.5 billion annually, a number that has certainly increased with the rapid growth of ecommerce.
+Imagine being the Director of QA and telling your CEO that a 10-minute outage cost your company 7 figures — truly a black Friday it would be.

 But enough of the fear-mongering!
 The holidays are supposed to be a time of joy and relaxation, right?
 (Well maybe not in this author’s family, but I digress.)
 Surely, I have not authored this article merely to say the end is nigh and there is nothing to be done about the impending digital apocalypse.